Our Staff

 Lorren joined LSSG in April 2025, after earning her degree in Chemistry from the University of Texas at Austin.
 She has helped expand the organization’s programs and community outreach, and now serves as Program Coordinator, where she oversees weekly activities, coordinates volunteers, and leads fundraising events that support stroke recovery and wellness.

-Dora Lee Garcia, Program Outreach Aide
+Cintya Medina, Program Outreach Aide

-Reyes Armendariz, Program Outreach Aide
+Vivien Gonzalez, Program Outreach Aide